-This happens to me every time.
+It happens to me every time.
 Why?
-Because, we feel more comfortable that someone that we trust will do it because they seem to have all the experience, instead of doing ourselves.
-Even with the full solution disclosed.
+Because we feel more comfortable that someone we trust will do it because they seem to have all the experience instead of doing it ourselves.
+Even with the entire solution disclosed.

-Keep doing some nice jabs, get a few rounds working your moves and build your reputation.
+Keep doing some friendly jabs, get a few rounds working your moves and build your reputation.
 That’s how you convert subscribers into clients.

 5 – Step Five – Swing your Pitch like a Gentleman to Convert Subscribers

 Final step but not the decisive one.
-If you do the Step Four regularly and keep giving value, there’s an infinite number of chances of trying to swing a “right hook” – GaryVee inspired, obviously, – and close a deal.
+If you do Step Four regularly and keep giving value, there are infinite chances of trying to swing a “right hook” – GaryVee inspired, obviously, – and close a deal.

 Here are some ways to do it without being seen as a jerk:

-- Give the very best solution on what they could do on a subject and then suggest buying a service/product from you that does just that.
+- Give the very best solution on what they could do on a subject and then suggest buying a service/product from you.
 But give them a choice.

-- After creating a series of ways on how to solve their problem, show your solution that just makes it all happen seamlessly and naturally.
+- After creating a series of ways to solve their problem, show your solution that makes it all happen seamlessly and naturally.

 - Give a special discount for being a subscriber that they can’t get anywhere else.

-- Teach them some new ways on how to use your solution/product, which is not at all obvious and surprises them.
+- Teach them some new ways to use your solution/product, which is not at all obvious and surprises them.

-- After giving them the idea of the real value of your product or service, let them know how much of a steal is to buy it from you.
+- After giving them the idea of the actual value of your product or service, let them know how much of a steal it is to buy it from you.
 It looks like a bargain.

-This could also work with prime products, where you shouldn’t focus on discounts and bonuses while giving more insights about exclusivity, experience.
-Remember, the way to convert subscribers into customers is by transpiring that you’re trustworthy by every skin pore.
+It could also work with premium products, where you shouldn’t focus on discounts and bonuses while giving more insights about the exclusivity experience.
+Remember, converting subscribers into customers is by transpiring that you’re trustworthy by every skin pore.

 Where’s the Automated Process on this Workflow?

-These steps work really great, but then you need to automate it and let it work for you.
+These steps work really great, but you need to automate them and let them work for you.
 How to do it?
 Well, you need to create an auto-responder flow on an email, SMS, direct mail platform, whatever you’re using as a channel.
 The implementation is not that hard if your platform already enables it natively.
 If it doesn’t, it becomes much more difficult.
-Basically, you need to program your way around or just do it manually with a calendar helper.
+Basically, you need to program your way around or do it manually with a calendar helper.

-Considering that you can automate it using your platform, there’s nothing to it.
-You just create each chapter of your conversational plot on different messages according to the time period that people expect to receive it.
-If it’s an event, for instance, it’s quite natural for them to start by getting a weekly newsletter and then see that increment by twice a week and then almost every day as the time goes by and the event day is closing in.
+Considering that you can automate it using your platform, there is nothing to it.
+You create each chapter of your conversational plot on different messages according to the period people expect to receive them.
+For instance, if it’s an event, it’s pretty natural for them to start by getting a weekly newsletter and then see that increment by twice a week and then almost every day as the time goes by and the event day is closing in.

-Use your imagination and make sure that each “chapter” of your plot doesn’t need to be revised according to a response from them.
-For example, you send a message exploring ways on how to use your travel pillow on an aeroplane, and one or two subscribers respond to your message questioning about your product.
-The next messages on the schedule shouldn’t feel out of place or overlapping the conversation already going.
+Use your imagination and make sure that each “chapter” of your plot doesn’t need review according to their response.
+For example, you send a message exploring how to use your travel pillow on an aeroplane, and one or two subscribers respond to your message questioning your product.
+The following messages on the schedule shouldn’t feel out of place or overlap with the ongoing conversation.
 Make it almost ubiquitous.

 So, This is What Automated Marketing is All About?

 Actually, there’s much more to it.
 It’s not just a bunch of scheduled messages waiting for someone to subscribe.
-Is much more than that, and it triggers messages according to user behaviour.
-For instance, if someone navigates on your site and reveals a significant interest on a topic, you can send them targeted messages that are just waiting for a rule to set in.
+It is much more than that, and it triggers notifications according to user behaviour.
+For instance, if someone navigates on your site and reveals a significant interest in a topic, you can send them targeted messages that are just waiting for a rule to set in.

-However, the headline of the article claims that these are “Simple 5 Steps Workflow to Convert Subscribers into Real Customers”.
-SIMPLE is the main word, and if you apply these rules into your marketing program, I’m really sure that you’re going to convert subscribers into real customers paying for your services.
+However, the article’s headline claims that these are “Simple 5 Steps Workflow to Convert Subscribers into Real Customers”.
+SIMPLE is the main word, and if you apply these rules to your marketing program, I’m sure you’re going to convert subscribers into real customers paying for your services.

-Please, share your questions on the comment box or even by email.
+Please, share your questions in the comment box or even by email.
 I promise to answer every single one.
 I hope this can be of use to you.